New Cardiff Bay Arena: Background and location

-Currently the city lacks a large multi-purpose indoor arena suitable for hosting a number of major sporting and music events, such as Adele concerts, the BBC Sports Personality of the Year and the Gymnastics World Championships, with a capacity of 10–15,000 to bridge the significant gap between that of the CIA and the Millennium Stadium, where the majority of large-scale events are hosted.
+Currently the city lacks a large multi-purpose indoor arena suitable for hosting a number of major sporting and music events, such as concerts, the BBC Sports Personality of the Year and the Gymnastics World Championships, with a capacity of 10–15,000 to bridge the significant gap between that of the CIA and the Millennium Stadium, where the majority of large-scale events are hosted.

 In November 2018, it was reported that a 15,000-seat indoor arena would be built on the site of the Red Dragon Centre, a large entertainment and leisure complex in the south of the city.
 The Atlantic Wharf site was chosen by the council as the preferred option over six other potential sites, including Callaghan Square near Cardiff Central railway station, the 5,000-seat Cardiff International Arena (CIA), with an arena also suggested as part of a £150m redevelopment of Cardiff Arms Park.
 In 2013, County Hall was first suggested as a potential future site for an indoor arena and convention centre; a decade later its car park would be confirmed as the exact location.